 What You'll Get with this Workshop

-- Access to live session and recording
+- Access to video recording

 - Explore teaching strategies with a master teacher